stark-tech-space/cal.com/README.md

 4. Fill in any information you want in the "App info" tab
 5. Go to tab "Auth"
 6. Now copy the Client ID and Client Secret to your .env file into the `HUBSPOT_CLIENT_ID` and `HUBSPOT_CLIENT_SECRET` fields.
-7. Set the Redirect URL for OAuth `<Cal.com URL>/api/integrations/hubspotothercalendar/callback` replacing Cal.com URL with the URI at which your application runs.
+7. Set the Redirect URL for OAuth `<DBee Calendar URL>/api/integrations/hubspotothercalendar/callback` replacing DBee Calendar URL with the URI at which your application runs.
 8. In the "Scopes" section at the bottom of the page, make sure you select "Read" and "Write" for scope called `crm.objects.contacts`
 9. Click the "Save" button at the bottom footer.
 10. You're good to go.
-Now you can see any booking in Cal.com created as a meeting in HubSpot for your contacts.
+Now you can see any booking in DBee Calendar created as a meeting in HubSpot for your contacts.

 ### Obtaining Vital API Keys